Frequently Asked Questions

 • Defamation: False statements of fact made about a person.
 In cases concerning a public official or figure, the speaker must have acted with intent in making the false statement.
 In certain cases, the party alleging defamation must show actual damages.

-• Obscenity: Speech depicts or describes sexual conduct in a patently offensive way and lacks literary, artistic, political or scientific value.
+• Obscenity: Material that the average person would find appeals to the "prurient interest" that depicts or describes sexual conduct in a patently offensive way and lacks literary, artistic, political or scientific value.

-• Child Pornography: Speech is considered child pornography when it visually depicts sexual conduct by children below a specific age.
-Such speech is distinct from obscenity due to the criminal nature.
+• Child Pornography: Material depicting children below the age of majority in sexual manner.
+Such speech is distinct from obscenity due to its criminal nature.

 Freedom of Expression

-• The university coordinates the appropriate use of a location for speech activities
+• Tailored on the use of location for speech activites, as coordinated by the university.

-• The restriction serves a significant government interest and is not more extensive than necessary
+• Serve a significant government interest, and may not be more extensive than necessary, and

-• They leave open other channels for the communication of the information.
+• Leave open other channels for the communication of the information.

-The SDSU time/place/manner policies ensure that speech does not unreasonably disrupt or interfere with university business, violate the legal rights of other persons, obstruct ingress or egress of campus buildings or obstruct walkways, endanger the physical safety of the campus community, unreasonably pose risk of damage to university property or campus environment, or disrupt the expressive activity of another person or group acting in compliance with university policy.
+The SDSU Time, Place and Manner policy ensures that speech does not unreasonably disrupt or interfere with university business, violate the legal rights of other persons, obstruct ingress or egress of campus buildings or obstruct walkways, endanger the physical safety of the campus community, unreasonably pose risk of damage to university property or the campus environment, or disrupt the expressive activity of another person or group acting in compliance with university policy.

 The First Amendment is tested most severely when the person who is speaking is saying things that we find offensive or hateful, or that we disagree with.
 Yet that speech is also protected because when the government has the right to suppress certain ideas, everyone is subject to censorship.